Lets Build A New Building

-to raise enough to cover the cost of raising the roof of our building.
+to raise enough to cover the cost of building a new all purpose Rehabilitation Centre.

 Activities» Create a compelling case that this will be the right solution, with trustees, distinguished supporters and donors and gain planning permission.

 » Create a rallying call to all in Shropshire to support the charity using a fundraising and public relations strategy.

 » Run an events programme with excellent stewardship to engage with those who do not know of the charity and its work and apply to charitable trusts.

 A new building and the waiting list reduced and more activities and re engagement workshops , health and fitness courses and independence work is carried out on a daily basis.